david-g-williams/hbase-edn/README.md

-# hbase-client
+# hbase

 A Clojure library for interacting with HBase.

 ## Usage